dougbutner/web-4/README.md

 These paradigms of democracy are used primarily to determine which chain of transaction blocks is considered valid, securing a blockchain.
 POS and DPOS is also used to in projects like Hive to allow users to "vote" on valuable content, an early example of the democratic web.
 DPOS is also used for networks to determine who can access resources.

 However, both of these applications are not democratic in the sense that each account is not equal.
-In both cases, the root of democracy is in the token, not the individual, and the ownership of tokens determines the
+In both cases, the root of democracy is in the token, not the individual, and the ownership of tokens determines the voting power or processing power of an individual.

 ## **3. Verified Recipients**